ONSdigital/sdg-indicators/_pages/accessibilitystatement.md

 The ONS SDG team is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-## Compliance status

-This website is fully compliant with the [Web Content Accessibility Guidelines version 2.1](https://www.w3.org/TR/WCAG21/) [AA standard](http://digitalaccessibilitycentre.org/index.php/office-for-national-statistics-sdg).

 ## What we’re doing to improve accessibility

-The ONS SDG team is committed to making its website accessible; Annual AA accreditation is planned in addition to running automated accessibility testing within each development cycle, accessibility is embedded in our development processes.
+The ONS SDG team is committed to making this website accessible.
+Ensuring accessibility is embedded in our development processes, including using automated accessibility testing.
+We commit to an annual assessment of accessibility of this website.

 ## Preparation of this accessibility statement